PREP-NexT/PREP-SHOT/doc/source/Glossary.rst

       reservoir, etc. Contrasts with :term:`variable renewable energy` (VRE).

-   downwasher
-      Not a model term.
-(Just checking you read the glossary.)

    forebay level
       The water-surface elevation behind the dam (upstream of the generators).
 Determines the gross head and thus the generation